Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 Shrink the daily load to what is actually required

 Burnout recovery needs a smaller surface area.
 Strip the week back to genuine priorities and let the rest wait.
-A weekly planner built for ADHD minds helps because it forces a small number of real priorities rather than an open-ended list the ADHD brain reads as forty equally urgent things.
+A weekly planner built for ADHD minds helps because it forces a small number of real priorities rather than an open-ended list that an ADHD brain reads as forty equally urgent things.
 The goal is fewer decisions, not more productivity.

-Protect sleep and the cortisol rhythm
+Protect sleep and your stress rhythm

 Allostatic load is repaid largely during sleep, and disrupted sleep is both a symptom of burnout and a driver of it.
 Anchoring a consistent wind-down and wake time does more than any supplement — consistency matters more than duration in the early weeks of recovery.